kali-linex/linex/Documentation/admin-guide/media/building.rst

 remote controllers\ [2]_.

-The ``HDMI CEC RC integration`` option enables integration of HDMI CEC with Linux, allowing to receive data via HDMI CEC as if it were produced by a remote controller directly connected to the machine.
+The ``HDMI CEC RC integration`` option enables integration of HDMI CEC with Linex, allowing to receive data via HDMI CEC as if it were produced by a remote controller directly connected to the machine.

 The ``HDMI CEC drivers`` option allow selecting platform and USB drivers